Xilinx/Vitis-AI/examples/Vitis-AI-Library/README.md

 3. (Optional) How to update Vitis AI Model and install it separately.

-	For each model, there will be a ymal file which is used for describe all the details about the model.
+	For each model, there will be a yaml file which is used for describe all the details about the model.
-	In the ymal, you will find the model's download links for different platforms.
+	In the yaml, you will find the model's download links for different platforms.
 Please choose the corresponding model and download it.
+	Click [Xilinx AI Model Zoo](../../models/AI-Model-Zoo/model-list) to view all the models.
-	* Download the model according to the model's ymal file.
+	* Download the model according to the model's yaml file.
 Take `resnet_v1_50_tf` of ZCU102 as an example.
 	```
 	  wget https://www.xilinx.com/bin/public/openDownload?filename=resnet_v1_50_tf-zcu102-zcu104-r1.3.0.tar.gz -O resnet_v1_50_tf-zcu102-zcu104-r1.3.0.tar.gz
 	```